 Sensory issues—Sensory problems are common among Veterans who have had TBIs.
 In 2012, Palo Alto researchers reported on a study of 21,000 Veterans evaluated for TBI in VA outpatient clinics.
 They found that 9.9 percent of them reported vision problems, 31.3 percent reported hearing impairments, and 34.6 percent reported both vision and hearing issues.

-Hidden eye injuries also a problem—An additional Palo Alto study, published as a letter to the editor in the New England Journal of Medicine in 2011, found that many Veterans who have had blast injuries also have "hidden eye injuries" that may go undetected without comprehensive eye examinations.
+Hidden eye injuries also a problem—Another Palo Alto study, published as a letter to the editor in the New England Journal of Medicine in 2011, found that many Veterans who have had blast injuries also have "hidden eye injuries" that may go undetected without comprehensive eye examinations.

 The types of injuries the team found included damage to the cornea, the iris, and the optic nerve.
 They also found injuries to other areas of the eye as well.
 Accordingly, the researchers recommended that any patient with a TBI diagnosis, including those without current vision problems, have a comprehensive eye examination by an ophthalmologist to check for hidden eye injuries that may cause future problems such as glaucoma.

-New screening tool developed—The group led a larger team of VA researchers that developed, in 2013, a clinical tool that can be used by eye-care providers either as a screening tool or as part of a full eye examination when they see a patient with a history of having had a mild TBI.
+The Palo Alto research team led a larger team of VA researchers that developed, in 2013, a clinical tool that can be used by eye-care providers either as a screening tool or as part of a full eye examination when they see a patient with a history of having had a mild TBI.
 The tool includes guidance for collecting a history of the patient's experiences, and for measuring his or her vision function.
-The research team hopes the tool will help to provide optimal and uniform vision care for patients who have mild TBI.
+This tool is included in the Vision Center of Excellence’s clinical recommendations, and is now being used throughout VA and DoD.